pawelczuczwara/incrup_calendar/README.md

 # Incrup Calendar
 Google Chrome Extension

-Responsive portfolio HTML CSS JavaScript website
+HTML CSS JavaScript extension

 - Object oriented programming pattern,
 - Handlebars template based content,

-- JavaScript promises driven loader
+# How to use
+Klick on the text to copy to clipboard

+# How to install
-Google Chrome Webstore
+Install from Google Chrome Webstore https://chrome.google.com/webstore/detail/hdocccambbmmdmgimpepahkcofcopccf
-https://chrome.google.com/webstore/detail/hdocccambbmmdmgimpepahkcofcopccf